Vegan gingerbread bundt cake

 You can use a stand mixer, or just mix the cake in a bowl by hand.
 Both work well, but I prefer to use a stand mixer. (laziness wins!)

-I’ve tested out this recipe using both solid and melted coconut oil, and both turn out well!
-For the recipe itself though, I prefer using solid coconut oil to cream together with the sugar.
-When you add in the rest of the wet ingredients, you may see some little speckles of the coconut oil throughout the mixture.
+I’ve tested out this recipe using both solid and melted, and both turn out well!
+For the recipe itself though, I prefer using solid to cream together with the sugar.
+When you add in the rest of the wet ingredients, you may see some little speckles of the throughout the mixture.
 Don’t worry!
 Everything will incorporate when you mix in the dry ingredients.

 Now, moving onto the question on everyone’s mind: how to remove a bundt cake from the pan?